ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 -----------------------------------------

 .. note::
    The :term:`UPP` (called by the ``run_post`` task) cannot process output on the native grid types ("GFDLgrid" and "ESGgrid"), so output fields are interpolated to a **write component grid** before writing them to an output file.
 The output files written by the UFS Weather Model use an Earth System Modeling Framework (:term:`ESMF`) component, referred to as the **write component**.
-This model component is configured with settings in the ``model_configure`` file, as described in `Section 4.2.3 <https://ufs-weather-model.readthedocs.io/en/latest/InputsOutputs.html#model-configure-file>`__ of the UFS Weather Model documentation.
+This model component is configured with settings in the ``model_configure`` file, as described in :ref:`Section 4.2.3 <ufs-wm:model_configureFile>` of the UFS Weather Model documentation.

 ``QUILTING``: (Default: true)